 Dear student or visitor,

 The School of Sciences and Engineering is one of Cyprus’ few resources of education in the fields of science and engineering.
-Organizationally, our School consists of three departments, namely: (a) Computer Science, (b) Engineering, and (c) Life & Health Sciences.
-The Department of Computer Science offers programs in Mathematics (BSc) and in Computer Science (BSc, MSc, PhD).
+Organizationally, our School consists of two departments, namely: (a) Computer Science, and (b) Engineering.
+The Department of Computer Science offers programs in Computer Science (BSc, MSc, PhD) and in Data Science (BSc, MSc).
+The MSc in Computer Science and the MSc in Data Science are offered through Distance Learning.
+The MSc in Computer Science is also offered face-to-face.
 The Department of Engineering offers programs in the disciplines of Computer Engineering (BSc), Electrical Engineering (BSc, MSc, PhD), Civil & Environmental Engineering (BSc), Mechanical Engineering (BSc), Oil & Gas Engineering (BSc) and Oil, Gas and Energy Engineering (MSc, PhD).
-The Department of Life and Health Sciences offers programs in the disciplines of Nursing (BSc), Human Biology (BSc), Sports Science (BSc), Nutrition & Dietetics (BSc, PhD), Pharmacy (BPharm), Physiotherapy (BSc, PhD), Environmental & Energy Management (BSc), Exercise Science & Physical Education (MSc, PhD), Clinical Dietetics (MSc), Sports Nutrition/Dietetics & Nutrition Intervention (MSc), Contemporary Nursing (MSc), Mental Health Nursing (MSc), Orthopedic Science & Rehabilitation (MSc), and Biomedical Sciences (MSc).

 Students are represented in all bodies of the University.
 It is very important to know who your representatives to these bodies are, talk to them on a regular basis and pass to them issues which you would like them to raise and probably solutions you may have to suggest.
 Change is not possible unless you really get involved!
 I would like to take this opportunity to remind you that as a student you have both rights and responsibilities.
 Make an effort to find out what are these rights and responsibilities.
 The student intranet and the University web site are very good sources of information.